C4E5G3/nixs-main/content/en/posts/a_biblical_table_of_contents.md

 &nbsp;

-#### (Act 5)
+#### (Act 5) - In thee shall all the families of the earth be blessed
 The gospel of Christ goes to all the nations and peoples of the world.
+As with 'Act 3', I think this is a pretty self-evident proposition that needs no great exegesis.

 Thus the entire biblical narrative is encapsulated in two lines of Genesis.
 Now as a caveat, I would observe that the curse on Old Covenant Israel is not a perpetual curse, far from it.
-But perhaps that is a suitable segue for part 2, provisional title, "Tabula Rasa".
+I also realize that there is a lot more to be said about the nature of blessing and cursing, as well as the specifics of the curse upon Old Covenant Israel, all of which I will come onto in due course.

+To make it slightly clearer, we are very familiar with the curse, as Jesus pronounces it repeatedly on the religious leadership shortly prior to his execution:

+**Matthew 23:13
+But woe unto you, scribes and Pharisees, hypocrites! for ye shut up the kingdom of heaven against men: for ye neither go in yourselves, neither suffer ye them that are entering to go in**

+But I don't want to get dragged away from showing the general synopsis of events, so I will wrap this article here for now.